buildingSMART/BCF-API/README.md

 BCF is a format for managing issues on a BIM project.
 RESTful BCF-API supports the exchange of BCFv2 issues between software applications.

-All API access is over HTTPS.
-Data is sent as query parameters and received as JSON.
-Every resource has a corresponding Json Schema (Draft 03).
-Json Hyper Schema is used for link definition.
-Authentication method is OAuth2.
+All API access is transmitted over HTTPS.
+Data is sent as URL encoded query parameters and JSON POST bodies and received as JSON.
+Every resource has a corresponding JSON Schema (Draft 03).
+JSON Hyper Schema is used for link definition.
+The authentication method is OAuth2.
 URL schemas in this readme are relational to the base server URL.